jucax/meme-generator-project/Readme.md

-Contain all tthee files for a meme hgenerator that allowed me to practice the basic contcents.
+Contain all tthe files for a meme hgenerator that allowed me to practice the basic contcents.